Dork Hunters from Outer Space

 Dork Hunters from Outer Space (German: Dork - Jäger aus dem All) is an animated television series produced by the German company BKN International and British subsidiary BKN New Media.
 The series was created by Rick Ungar.
 It first aired on RTL II in Germany and on GMTV in the United Kingdom.

 The show is about a group of five teenagers (two humans and three aliens) who try to stop a group of villains called the Dorks.
-The kids take their orders from a goldfish named Sidney.
+The team take their orders from a goldfish named Sidney.

 The show received high ratings on GMTV, ranking as the channel's second most-popular show among children aged 4–9 for the year of 2008.

 Plot

 The series centres on five teenagers named Mac, Eddie, Nikki, Angie and Romeo.
-Eddie and Angie are twin siblings who attend a high school in Paramus, New Jersey, while Mac, Nikki, and Romeo are extraterrestrials who accidentally landed on earth after taking a wrong turn at Saturn.
+Eddie and Angie are siblings who attend a high school in Paramus, New Jersey, while Mac, Nikki, and Romeo are extraterrestrials who accidentally landed on earth after taking a wrong turn at Saturn.

 Due to their powers, they can detect the nasty smells of "Dorks", aliens with the power to disguise themselves as humans and cause trouble, summoned by a dog-resembling alien named Fido, the loyal pet of Principal Jones.